ResearchObject/ro-crate/docs/1.1-DRAFT/workflows.md

 ## Complete Workflow Example

-The below is an example of an RO-Crate complying with the [BioSchemas ComputationalWorkflow profile 0.5](https://bioschemas.org/profiles/ComputationalWorkflow/0.5-DRAFT-2020_07_21/):
+The below is an example of an RO-Crate complying with the [BioSchemas ComputationalWorkflow profile 0.5][ComputationalWorkflow profile]:

 ```json
 { "@context": "https://w3id.org/ro/crate/1.1-DRAFT/context",